piergiorgioladisa/SecurityScripts/README.md

-# PythonSecurityScripts
+# SecurityScripts
-A little personal collection of useful Python scripts to automate security tasks
+A little personal collection of useful Python and Bash scripts to automate security tasks